ScarletRedJoker/Nebula-Command/replit.md

 - **Reverse Proxy:** Caddy handles reverse proxying and automatic SSL, with an Nginx sidecar.
 - **Environment Management:** Centralized configuration via a single `.env` file.
 - **Modular Architecture:** Designed for scalability and easy service expansion.
-- **Homelab Transformation:** Implemented an 8-phase roadmap covering configuration, modular service packaging, service discovery & networking, database platform upgrade, observability, deployment automation, API Gateway & Auth, and DNS Automation.
-- **Deployment Automation:** Enhanced automation scripts for Tailscale, SSH key management, and cross-host health checks.
-The `./homelab` script is role-aware for managing services.
+- **Deployment Automation:** Enhanced automation scripts for Tailscale, SSH key management, cross-host health checks, and a unified `./homelab pipeline` command for automated deployment across local and cloud environments.
+- **NAS Integration:** Automatic NAS discovery and mounting with read-write access for NFS and SMB shares; Plex volumes remain read-only.
+- **Secrets Management:** Age-based encryption for centralized secrets using `scripts/secrets-manager.sh`.
+- **Desktop Integration:** Scripts for integrating NAS folders into the Ubuntu desktop and mode switching for gaming (Sunshine) and productivity (RDP for WinApps).

 ## External Dependencies
 - **PostgreSQL 16 Alpine:** Shared database.